• Skip to primary navigation

 Pot of vegetable soup with blue and white striped napkin.

-Vegan Broccoli Cauliflower Soup
+Vegan Broccoli Cauliflower Soup (gf)

-This vegan cauliflower broccoli soup is packed with kale, carrots, and mushrooms simmering in a rich and creamy coconut curry mushroom broth.
+This dairy free cauliflower broccoli soup is packed with kale, carrots, and mushrooms simmering in a rich and creamy coconut curry mushroom broth.
 A spicy, healthy, vegan soup made from scratch that ready to feed your family in under an hour!
 Make it extra cozy by serving with warm dinner rolls.

 Author : Tracy Halasz